aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getYear() {#getYear--}

+<b>@deprecated.</b> Please use the 'year' property instead.
 Gets and sets the year of the grouped date time.

 ```javascript
 getYear() : number;